devnetkc/wordpress-ssh-git-ci/README.md

 If there's SSH & Git, you can sync WordPress and Azure DevOps using git.

-Let your CI Pipeline mangage getting those plugin updates from your unix WordPres server.
+Let your CI Pipeline mangage getting those plugin updates from your unix WordPress server.

 <!-- markdownlint-disable -->
 #### Requirements: